ivoysey/agdademo/patter.md

-that is to say, `foldr` and `foldl` don't just apply `f` to the elements of their arguments in different orders, they do so in _exactly the opposite
+that is to say, `foldr` and `foldl` don't just apply `f` to the elements of their arguments in different orders, they do so in _exactly the opposite order_ so they meet in the middle: at the reverse of the input list.
-order_: in tail recursion we eagerly apply `f` as we get arguments that type check, so the first element gets consumed first; in structural recursion, we never evaluate `f` until we reach the end of the list, so the last element gets consumed first.

-so they meet in the middle: at the reverse of the input list.

 we can define reversing just like always: